 An alternative to potatoes, this recipe has a cheesy twist.
 Oven cooked the parsnips in oil and seasonings until soft and combine the cheese and parsnips in a food processor until smooth.

 Easy eh!?
-If you child/children hates eating veggies, this could be the recipe to try?
+If your child/children hate eating veggies, this could be the recipe to try?
 A hidden vegetable surprise.

 How To Make Cheesy Parsnip Mash:

-Recipe and images courtesy of Primula Original Cheese
+How To Make Cheesy Parsnip Mash.
+Recipe and images courtesy of Primula Original Cheese.

 Fancy trying this cheesy parsnip mash recipe out?